AaronAcerboni/tileset.js/README.md

 ## Usage

-tileset.js will give users a 0-based integer lookup to provided tilesets from left to right and then the next row running down the tileset.
+tileset.js provides users an integer lookup (0 based) to provided tiles from left to right and then the next row running down the tileset.

     | 0 | 1 | 2 | 4 |
     | 5 | 6 | 7 | 8 |
     | 9 |10 |11 |12 |

-As previously mentioned one should specify the tile size and the columns the tilesets have.
+As previously mentioned one specifies the tile size and the columns the tilesets have.
 This is how tileset.js is able to achieve the lookup.

 If you are working with uniformed tilesets you may specify this all in a config option.

-However tileset.js has been designed for the possibility of sized tilesets also.
-So the config settings can be overridden in every method or reset to something else.
+However tileset.js has been designed for the possibility of different sized tilesets also.
+So the config settings can be overridden in every method call or reset to something else.

 Tile sizes within each tileset must be uniformed however.
 So if its 16 pixels in tileset A then the rest of the tiles in A should also be 16 pixels.